Kalishh/alx-system_engineering-devops/README.md

-this is a alx-system_engineering-devops repo created fot Shell basics task
+this is a alx-system_engineering-devops repo created for Shell basics tasks